YinniKun/YinniKun/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Richard and currently is a PhD student at the Department of Medical Biophysics at the University of Toronto.
-I got my Bachelor of Science in Medical Physics, Biology, and Bioinformatics from the University of Waterloo, and I am interested in using computational and mathematical approaches to unveil mysteries in cancer.
+My name is Richard and currently I am a Ph.D. student at the Department of Medical Biophysics at the University of Toronto.
+I am a member of the Schwartz Lab at the Princess Margaret Cancer Centre and work on computational machine learning models to understand cancer heterogeneity in order to achieve better radiation treatment results.
+I got my Bachelor of Science in Medical Physics, Biology, and Bioinformatics from the University of Waterloo.